purplebugs/alpaca-map-prototype/README.md

 - Use browser Geolocation API to get and show current location when user clicks button on homepage
 - Map showing location of alpacas based on GeoJSON - uses mock alpaca data
 - Calculate distance of alpaca from my current location - uses mock alpaca data

-In progress:

 - Create APIs that get data from Elasticsearch

-Not done:

 - Map showing location of alpacas based on GeoJSON - using data from Elasticsearch
-- Calculate distance of alpaca from my current location - using data from Elasticsearch

 ## Credits 👏